The 11 Best Beaches in Florida, From Cityside Shores to Uninhabited Islands

 Delray Beach

-Like a mini, more manageable Fort Lauderdale, Delray Beach has a loyal following among Floridians and the many northeasterners who’ve “discovered it” thanks to its pleasant, small town vibe mixed with a happening main drag (Atlantic Avenue) full of shops and buzzing restaurants.
+Like a mini, more manageable Fort Lauderdale, Delray Beach has a loyal following among Floridians and the many northeasterners who’ve “discovered it” thanks to its pleasant, small town vibe mixed with a happening main drag (Atlantic Avenue) of shops and restaurants.
 Much of the beachfront here is backed by sea grape trees that help prevent the sands from eroding during storms while lending the place a true tropical look.
-Kite boarders and surfers take to the waves.
+Kite boarders and surfers often take to the waves.

 Stay the night